 They tore my heart out when they begged me not to go to work as I said goodbye each morning.

-I blew my goals out of the water, made more money than I ever had.
+I blew my goals out of the water, and made more money than I ever had.

-My manager was awesome.
+My manager was excellent.
 Everyone I worked with was so nice and supportive.

 Then they restructured the team.

 I got a new manager.
 Goals became unachievable.